Romsey Signal Box Open Day

 Set within a small site which has been attractively landscaped, Romsey Signal Box will be of interest to anyone wishing to understand more about Romsey’s history, as well as learning about the life of a railway signalman.

-The Signal Box will be open until 4pm on Saturday 1st July and Saturday 15th July as part of the regular programme of Open Days.
-The box will also be open on Sunday 2nd and Sunday 9th July when the signal box will be operated to a full real-time train timetable.
+The Signal Box will be open until 4pm on Sunday 5th and Saturday 18th July as part of the regular programme of Open Days.

 Dating from around 1865, Romsey Signal Box is a working museum.
 Visitors of all ages can get a hands-on experience by changing points, raising signals and ringing bells to control a simulation of trains passing through Romsey.

 As well as the main attraction, the site has a visitor centre containing a miniature signal box based on that at Cowley Bridge Junction, which will be operated by a signalman.
+The newly-opened Audrey Gebbie Discovery Centre features a fully signalled overhead railway and touch-screen computer terminals with various challenges.
 There are also numerous restored artefacts, photographs and information about the history of the railways around Romsey and the restoration of the signal box.

 If visiting the signal box, we recommend allowing at least an hour for your visit.